CaptainLilGuy/Homeventory/README.md

 If you who are reading this is interested to download and test this app, for installation i do not have anything specific other than to install django and to use a venv when installing.
 I have not list a step - by - step guide on how to install it yet, as there also might be some more stuffs that i will add like for example REST api to connect to a mobile version of the app.
 In the meantime, you can refer to this video on how to install it, as this video is the reference i used when setting up the project in the first place.

 https://www.youtube.com/watch?v=rHux0gMZ3Eg&t=1444s

+If you have any questions regarding the app, you can contact me through my discord @captainlilguy :)